mattduffield/frontendcreator/docs/basics/notifications/readme.md

 ![Notification Animation](../../assets/images/notification.gif)

-Refer to the [ Notification Screen Tutorial ](../../tutorials/notification-screen.md) for tutorial on working with the Notification API in your screens.
+Refer to the [ Notification Tutorial ](../../tutorials/notification-screen.md) for tutorial on working with the Notification API in your screens.